Last Revised as of: March 29, 2022

 Demographic information, such as your profile picture, language preference, ZIP code, office, business unit, country, preferences, interests, and other similar things.

 Information collected automatically when you communicate with us, access our websites and servers through a browser, application, or other client.
 This includes data about your visit, including the pages you view, the links you click, and other actions taken in connection with our websites and services.
-We also collect certain standard information that your browser sends to every website you visit, such as your IP address, browser type and language, access times, and referring website addresses.
+We also collect certain standard information that your browser sends to every website you visit, such as your IP address, browser type and language, operating system, access times, and referring website addresses.
 When you receive newsletters or promotional email from Eagle Point, we may use Web beacons, customized links, or similar technologies to determine whether the email has been opened and which links you click in order to provide you more focused email communications or other information in the future.

 We require you to log-in when you activate and use our software and products, including our cloud services.
 We monitor and collect certain usage information.
 For example, we track your device, products, features and content you are using, and other usage data such as the date and time of use.